 In this pocket world, however, the dusty passage beyond the little door didn’t seem particularly magical.
 I could feel spell fragments stuck to the boards here and there that must have fallen off previous users of the corridor, but the wood itself smelled perfectly ordinary, if a bit rotten.

 The scent trail of the cousins turned to my left after another fifty yards of walking.
 I guessed from the changes in the level of the floor that I’d crossed through twelve extremely narrow houses.
 I stopped in the stale, whispery darkness and cautiously extended my claws into the empty space where the trail led.
 The passage went on there for one pace—two—three—and then it stopped at a blank wall.

 I took another proper sniff, and the smell of brick and new mortar hit me.
 Right.
 So the cousins had covered their tracks on this end.
 I did a cursory perusal of the blocked-off epassage, enough to decide that I wasn’t going to put myself out trying to knock it down, before I backed up and continued on down the dark corridor.
 I didn’t particularly fancy going back to the parlor with the floral wallpaper; the upholstery been well-worn and smelled of recent sweat.
-There was always a chance that the secret passage I was using wasn’t a secret to the magician, and he might be waiting at the other end of it with a torch (which is, incidentally, the proper way to kill a hobknob), but if it branched every fifty yards, he’d have a hard time knowing where I’d pop out.
+There was always a chance that the secret passage I was using wasn’t a secret to the magician, and it might be waiting at the other end of it with a torch (which is, incidentally, the proper way to kill a hobknob), but if it branched every fifty yards, any human hunting me would have a hard time knowing where I’d pop out.